 Fancy a visit to the Norwegian fjords?
 Well, save yourself some cash and head to Wester Ross, which offers the fjord-like delights of little-known Loch Torridon.
 This mighty sea loch spreads its tentacles from the small village of Torridon, flanked by the natural amphitheatre of the Torridon Mountains, which tower over 1000m-high.

 The clear, cobalt-blue waters and lack of development mean marine life is bountiful here – look out for seals, dolphins and, as you get closer to the open sea, whales.
-You can stay at the SYHA hostel, the relaxed Torridon Inn or the seriously posh mock baronial Torridon Hotel, which has the best of the spectacular loch views.
+You can stay at the Torridon Youth Hostel, the relaxed Ben View or the seriously posh mock baronial Torridon Estate, which has the best of the spectacular loch views.